 The program provides participants with training related to a range of industry-related technical skills, soft skills and film, media, and entertainment skills.

 The program will provide the film and media industry with a cadre of well-trained and high-quality professionals positioned to support entry-level technical positions in the industry.

-CINEMA participants could also transfer the skills they learn in the project to other industries, such as marketing, communications and real estate development, which could address personnel gaps in these markets and contribute to the strength of the Georgia labor market.
+Furthermore, because technical skills and knowledge bases are in demand in and transferable to a variety of other fields (e.g. marketing, communications, real estate development), the program will also address personnel gaps in these markets and contribute to the overall strength of the Georgia labor market.

 The CINEMA Project is led by the Crim Center in affiliation with the Atlanta Film Society (AFS) and Georgia State’s Creative Media Industries Institute (CMII).